firoyj/firoyj.github.io/_posts/2023-11-26-smart-contract-events.md

 mathjax: true
 layout: post
 categories: github, website
+excerpt: "This is a custom excerpt for your post."
 ---

 # Listening to smart contract events from a frontend DApp via Ethers.js